Mapping Scientific Literature with Large Language Models and Topic Modeling: Conclusion

+A manual review of a randomly sampled subset of abstracts showed substantial agreement between the model and author annotations.
+This review resulted in an accuracy of 52.5\% when only one top-ranking human labeled topic is valid and 75.9\% when three are considered.
+These accuracies reflect the inherent cross-topic nature of the corpus, where many articles span multiple engineering subdomains, which is explored in greater detail in the secondary full-text analysis.
+A bipartite graph between abstract-level topics and segment-level classifications exposes thematic connections that are not easily captured through abstract or keyword analyses alone.
+Moreover, the graph structure broadly aligns with the journal's editorial dual-classification system while also revealing additional latent topic interactions, such as the frequent intersections between engineering and adjacent domains like biology or medicine.

-Identifying these trends is critical for researchers tracking their fields’ trajectory and the wider community, as scientific literature is often dense and difficult to comprehend.
+Identifying such cross-topic trends is critical for researchers tracking their fields' trajectory and the wider community, as scientific literature is often dense and difficult to comprehend.
 This work highlights the potential of LLMs to address this challenge.
-The selected model demonstrated an ability to generate concise, plain-language descriptions for highly technical research areas, translating dense jargon into accessible topics (e.g., Material Science, Tissue Engineering).
+The selected model demonstrated an ability to generate concise, plain-language descriptions for highly technical research areas, translating dense jargon into accessible topics.
 This capability has significant implications for education and interdisciplinary collaboration, helping to bridge the gap between experts and broader audiences.
-By extending beyond lay summarization, this study exploited the analytical abilities of LLMs to show a dynamic and interpretable mapping of a domain’s structure and evolution.
-Looking ahead, further advancements in LLMs, such as improved language understanding and generation capabilities, could significantly enhance their utility in scientific communication and understanding, making them even more indispensable for interdisciplinary research.
+Looking ahead, further advancements in LLMs, such as improved language understanding and generation capabilities, could significantly enhance their utility in scientific communication and understanding.

-Ultimately, this analysis revealed a breadth of engineering-related research featured in PNAS.
-Contrary to some critiques, the findings show a robustly interdisciplinary landscape where key topics like Tissue Engineering and Diagnostic Technologies are deeply interconnected with biological and physical science domains.
-While the overall number of engineering articles is modest, their growing volume over time reflects an increasing emphasis on the integrative nature of the discipline – as exemplified by life science portions of articles being co-classified with more engineering-focused topics like Material Science or Fluid Dynamics.
-The proposed framework provides a snapshot of the present and a dynamic tool for the future; it can be reapplied over time to track the evolution of research topics within the journal as new fields emerge.
-Its adaptability makes it a scalable template for conducting similar large-scale trend analyses across other journals and bodies of scientific research.
+These results suggest that LLM-based topic modeling can provide a robust exploratory framework in domains where formal ground-truth labels are unavailable.
+While these results are promising, the study also acknowledges the limitations of LLMs, particularly the risk of hallucination -- a discrepancy that is expected to improve with future advancements.
+However, the high consistency of classifications across multiple runs and the alignment with established NLP patterns suggest that the model's outputs are reliable for exploratory analysis.
+Furthermore, while the parameters of the proposed method (e.g., $\tau$, $\delta$, $k$) were selected based on empirical testing, future work should explore systematic approaches for optimizing these parameters to further enhance model performance.